thereisnotime/MobileQAHelper/README.md

 Check if adb is installed and running.
 Add stdout/err capture of each new window handle.
 Add better process event handling.
+Add thumbnail preview of already opened sessions.
+Add ability to clone window for read-only purposes.

 ### Uninstall ###
 Delete the executable.